Skinny Pants! Bold Shoulders! Vibrant Florals! An '80s Attitude Defines Chloé for Spring 2026

 Big '80s Energy

-From start to finish, the show pulsed with an unmistakable ‘80s spirit.
-Opening with 19 consecutive, vibrant floral looks styled with things like big shoulders, taffeta textures, and high-waisted skinny pants.
+From start to finish, the show pulsed with an unmistakable '80s spirit.
+It opened with 19 consecutive, vibrant floral looks, each styled with elements like big shoulders, taffeta textures, and high-waisted skinny pants.
 There was a sense of joy and nostalgic drama to be found in every piece.
-After four seasons with Chemena at the helm that felt like a nod to the ‘70s there was a layer of excitement to see her take on a completely different era.
+After four seasons with Kamali at the helm that felt like a nod to the '70s, there was a layer of excitement to see her take on a completely different era.

 Fancy Florals